12th Division (Iraq): After 2003 invasion of Iraq

-The 49th Brigade, former 4th Brigade of the 4th Division, the more operational brigade of 12th Division is currently (July 2008) deployed to Baghdad to take part in the battles of Sadr City.
+The 49th Brigade, former 4th Brigade of the 4th Division, the more operational brigade of 12th Division was in Baghdad, fighting in the battles of Sadr City in July 2008.

 The 48th Brigade is now part of the 4th Division.

 Circa 2009 the 12th Division was located in Tikrit.

 As July 2010, the division's units were its Headquarters and Service Company; the 15th (Eagles) Brigade (from 4th Division); the 46th Motorised Brigade (ex-1st Strategic Infrastructure Brigade); the 47th Motorised Brigade (ex-2nd Strategic Infrastructure Brigade); the 49th Brigade (ex-4-4); and the 12th Motorized Transportation Regiment.

-The division dissolved under pressure during the North Iraq offensive (June 2014) and was not reformed.
+The division dissolved under pressure during the Northern Iraq offensive (June 2014) and was not reformed.